Tire Blowout: Common Causes and How To Prevent Them

 Can a Tire Puncture Cause a Blowout?

 Yes, a puncture in a tire can lead to a tire blowout.
 However, this does not mean that any punctured tire will necessarily cause a blowout.
 The blowout is likely when the punctured tire keeps rolling on the road, causing additional friction.
-To avoid a tire blowout, the punctured tire should be patched or replaced, depending on the damage degree.
+The punctured tire should be patched or replaced to avoid a tire blowout, depending on the degree of damage.

 What is The Difference Between a Flat Tire and a Blowout?

-A flat tire loses air gradually, and it still can roll on the road even if this is not recommended.
-A flat tire can be repaired, which allows further use.
-During a blowout, the tire explodes and loses air instantly.
-Due to severe damage, a tire can't be repaired and reused following a blowout.
+A flat tire gradually loses air and can still roll on the road, even if this is not recommended.
+It can be repaired, which allows further use.
+However, a blowout causes the tire to explode and lose air instantly.
+Due to severe damage, a tire can't be repaired and reused after a blowout.

 Tire BlowoutFlat Tire